Skip to main content

 External Scaler Metadata

-• scalerAddress: Address of the KEDA OTLP scaler service (format: service.namespace.svc.cluster.local:port)
+• scalerAddress: Address of the KEDA OTLP scaler service.
+The chart default derives this from the generated scaler service name and release namespace.

 • query: PromQL query that monitors queue utilization metrics